ajh30117/SunSymbolsWebsite/src/content/posts/dsfpl.md

 description: A brief review of a book on learning design principles.
 featuredImage: /assets/dfhpl-sketch.jpg
 ---
-**Design for How People Learn (Voices That Matter)**
+# Design for How People Learn (Voices That Matter)

+### A book review by chapter

 Julie Dirkson’s *Design for How People Learn* is a refreshingly accessible guide on crafting effective learning experiences.
 Written for both novice and experienced designers, it’s an engaging, compact, yet comprehensive survey of the fundamental practices any designer should consider when thinking about how to best help people learn.

 Dirkson combines information and research from the fields of instructional design, psychology, neuroscience, and information architecture to support the concepts she details in each chapter.
 The book is easy to digest and includes attractive charts, graphs, dialogues, and other visual representations to simplify and reinforce concepts.
 Dirkson writes using the very lessons that comprise the book’s contents to optimize her own readers’ learning experiences.

 Every chapter contains valuable information about the mechanics that underlie learning.
 I particularly appreciated the way Dirkson weaves science and research into her explanations of each topic.
 For instance, in her discussion of learning styles, she makes sure to point out that while learning styles do play a role in education, the conventional VARK (Visual, Auditory, Reading, Kinesthetic) model is not currently scientifically supported and for the most part, people are better defined by the similarities in how they learn than by the differences.
 It was refreshing to see a widely-accepted learning model such as VARK evaluated with modern scientific objectivity.

-Below are concepts from each chapter that I found most valuable and actionable (in my work as a technical writer/editor).
+Below are notes from each chapter that I found most valuable and actionable (in my work as a copywriter and technical writer).

-**Chapter 2**
+## Chapter 2: Who are your learners?

 The discussion of mental models was very useful.
 Information processing is important.
 Help learners process and remember information by providing a logical way for them to structure it (closet and shelves analogy).

-**Chapter 3**
+## Chapter 3: What's the goal?

 It’s important to define specific learning goals in learning objectives.
 Use actionable verbs!